Saitej Makhijani | April 6th, 2023

 The digital landscape offers businesses a wide range of marketing techniques and tools.
 From social media marketing to search engine optimization (SEO), even small enterprises have the potential to reach global audiences.
 While it is often considered one of the less prominent forms of outreach, personalized mass email marketing remains a relevant, practical, and affordable method in the contemporary commercial environment.

-One of the benefits of connecting by personalized mass email is that you have the ability to send communications to hundreds or thousands of consumers.
-Nevertheless, too many businesses use a generalized, copy-and-paste approach in this regard that fails to garner engagement.
+One of the benefits of connecting through personalized mass email is that you have the ability to send communications to hundreds or thousands of consumers.
+Nevertheless, too many businesses use a generalized, copy-and-paste approach that fails to garner engagement.
 This is because they believe that personalizing every email either requires labor-intensive individual editing or tools that are too costly to invest in.

-In reality, a lot of businesses actually have the resources to take a more individualized approach to their digital mailouts.
-So, let’s take a look at some key considerations that can help your business realize mass customization in email marketing.
+In reality, many businesses already have the resources to take a more individualized approach to their digital mailouts.
+So, let’s look at some key considerations that can help your business realize mass customization in email marketing..

 Why Commit to Customization?

 Email marketing customization at scale is a practical option for an increasing number of businesses.
 Yet, this doesn’t mean it’s necessarily easy to accomplish.
 To do it well requires time, investment, and focus.
-These are all resources that are finite in any business and the last thing you want is to negatively disrupt your operations.
-So, it’s important to gain some clarity on why you should apply your focus toward mass customization in your email marketing.
+These are all finite resources in any business, and the last thing you want is to negatively disrupt your operations.
+So, it’s important to understand why you should apply your focus toward mass customization in your email marketing.

-At its core, mass customization helps businesses to meet growing consumer expectations for tailored experiences.
+At its core, mass customization helps businesses helps businesses meet growing consumer expectations for tailored experiences.
 When companies demonstrate that they treat consumers as individuals, this can incentivize greater customer loyalty.
-Not to mention that customized marketing ensures that the content is more relevant to the recipient, resulting in more meaningful engagement.
+Customized marketing also ensures that the content is more relevant to the recipient, resulting in more meaningful engagement..

 In some ways, personalized mass email enhances the wider customer experience your business provides.
 The individualized components in your emails can work alongside the personalized aspects of your website and mobile applications.
-You can link to deals based on their needs.
-You can provide education related to the products they buy.
-In essence, customers are getting the convenience of materials and services that are best suited to their needs no matter which of your online channels they’re using.
-By utilizing tools that make your relationship smooth, simple, and effective, consumers can be less inclined to head to your competitors.
+You can link to deals based on customer needs, provide education related to the products they buy, and ensure that customers get materials and services suited to their needs no matter which of your online channels they’re using.
+By utilizing tools that make your relationship smooth, simple, and effective, consumers are less inclined to head to competitors.

 Start with Existing Data

 One of the roadblocks many businesses hit when approaching personalized mass email customization is the incorrect assumption that they need to immediately level up their data collection and analysis.
-This can delay companies’ efforts as they try to raise the capital and expertise needed for this.
-Yet, as with so many other aspects of business, you shouldn’t wait until conditions are perfect before you take decisive and potentially innovative actions.
-There’s a lot you can achieve in respect of mass customization with the data you already have at your disposal.
+This can delay efforts as companies try to raise the capital and expertise needed.
+Yet, as with many other aspects of business, you shouldn’t wait until conditions are perfect before taking decisive and innovative actions.
+There’s a lot you can achieve with the data you already have.

 Start by segmenting your current crop of consumer data into clearly definable persona characteristics.
-You can achieve this by looking at information on customers’ prior interactions and purchasing behavior with your business.
-You can also utilize geographical information, the types of content visitors previously engaged with, and demographic data such as age and income.
-These may seem like relatively simple data points.
-Nevertheless, they can help you make a solid start to customizing a large number of your emails.
+You can do this by analyzing prior interactions and purchasing behavior, geographical information, the types of content visitors engaged with, and demographic data such as age and income.
+These may seem like relatively simple data points, but they can help you make a solid start on customizing large numbers of your emails.

-Remember, you’re not looking for completely tailored email content at this stage, but rather a base to build from.
-Mass customization is like any other element of growth in your business.
-Expecting too much, too soon can see you overextend your resources or fall down at initial hurdles.
-These relatively simple data segments can introduce consumers to your intention to provide meaningful interactions.
-Their engagement, in turn, provides you with more complex forms of data you can utilize for greater customization in the future.
+Remember, you’re not looking for completely tailored email content at this stage but rather a base to build from.
+Mass customization is like any other growth effort in your business: expecting too much too soon can cause you to overextend your resources or stumble early.
+These simple data segments can introduce consumers to your intent to provide meaningful interactions.
+Their engagement, in turn, gives you more complex data to utilize for greater customization later.

 Create Clear Email Structures

 Personalized mass emails are not fully tailored materials.
-It’s often more helpful to remember that you’re seeking to create a balance here.
-You should aim to apply as much relevant customization as possible without it becoming impractical to perform at scale.
+You should aim to apply as much relevant customization as possible without making it impractical to perform at scale.
 Often, the best way to achieve this is to create a clear email structure for each campaign.
-You then create a range of different elements that can slot into each piece of the structure depending on the data segments the recipients fall into.
-This makes both a practical approach for your company and gives consumers the impression of a more personalized experience.
+Then, create a range of different elements that can slot into each piece of the structure depending on the data segments recipients fall into.
+This provides practicality for your team and the perception of personalization for consumers.

 Subject Header